KtGunn/RSND_MapMyWorld/README.md

 ![world_rviz](</workspace/images/launch_world.png>)

 Note that the windows have been re-sized and moved.
 The windows are likely to overlap at start up.
 Note also that RViz renders a robot in a default map with a laser scan showing.
 Note the scan matches the walls of the environment and the robot's location within it, a good sign.

+The following command issued in a new console brings up the amcl node.

+> roslaunch my_robot amcl.launch

+Now RViz shows the robot in a localization map with a cluster of particles surrounding the robot.
+This indicates that the amcl node is up and running, waiting for robot motion and ready to estimate the robot's true location.
+Note that the robot is accurately located but the amcl algorithm has yet to receive odometry and sensor data to know that.

+Also to note is the localization map in RViz.
+That map was created using the 'pgm_map_creator' package.
+This package is not part of the nodes launched.
+It was used in an off-line mode to create a localization map from the simulation environment as input.
+The map was edited to include only wall objects, i.e. the fountain, hydrant and circular columns were removed.